Updated on Dec 12, 2020 by Chris Scott

 I have a few tips about this subject I would like to share here with you.

-Let your SEO team know you’d like to also achieve featured results and answer box results (known as position 0) in addition to your top organic placement.
-Keep them digging for better just like whipping a horse in a race.
-Once you get a few featured results for your preferred patient search queries we can also sprinkle some targeted Google Ads into the mix you can dominate nearly the entire first results page at Google!
+We strive to achieve featured results and answer box results (known as position 0) in addition to your top organic placement.
+We’re always digging for better and more.
+Once you get a few featured results for your preferred patient search queries we can also sprinkle some targeted Google Ads into the mix so that you can dominate nearly the entire first results page at Google!

 There are a few different kinds of featured results to shoot for.

-The first one I call the “local authority” result where someone asks a question or searches for a particular procedure and is given a featured result for what/who Google considers the local authority who can answer your query and also who is sharing data and user behavior (evidence) that they provide the service successfully.
-Reviews and user behavior seem to have weight with these local featured results in combination with on-site SEO.
-Your content is king but locality also plays a big part.
+The first one I call the “local authority” result where someone asks a question or searches for a particular procedure and is given a featured result for what/who Google considers the local authority who can answer your query and also who is sharing data and user behavior (evidence) that they successfully satisfy Google’s searchers.
+Reviews and trust signals also have weight.
+Local featured results are highly dependent on your on-site SEO.
+Your content is king.
+You must satisfy search intent.
 Results will be different for every user depending on where they search from so your location is in the mix.

-There are several kinds but another type of featured result I can demonstrate here quickly is an “answer box” where Google scrapes your content that satisfies searcher intent and answers the user’s question by displaying it in position 0:
+There are several kinds of featured results.
+Below is an “answer box” where Google scrapes your content that satisfies searcher intent and answers the user’s question by displaying it in position 0:

 Notice the “People also ask” section where Google uses AI to try and help you in your quest for answers.
 The questions listed here are prime pickings for SEO content to place on your site and try to get featured results for.